u210709011/Clothing-App-with-React-Native-.NET/README.md

 # DuyuBox Commerce

 A modern e-commerce mobile app built with React Native (Expo) and .NET 9 Web API.
-Features Firebase authentication, PostgreSQL database, and a comprehensive admin panel.
+Features Firebase authentication, PostgreSQL database, and an admin panel to manage products, categories and users.

 <div align="center">
   <table>